gnomadic/tavern-protocol/README.md

-# RPG Protocol
+# PLAYMINT

-Our mission is to make web3 communities stronger.
+Our mission is to make communities stronger.
+Everything we do, we try to enable and empower existing communites and their members.
+We also believe in the power of play.

-We believe that playing games together strengthens communities.

-This is RPG-Protocol, enabling you to bring games to your existing communities.
+PLAYMINT is an on-chain game engine made for existing NFTs and their communities.
+Plug in your favorite NFT and launch your own game for your own community today.